This is the first in a 4 part series explaining the many ways poor quality jouralism is hurting our country. Links to other articles at bottom.

 8. The demands of filling 24 hours 7 days a week are overwhelming so junk fills the void.

-9. In TV News especially, star power often rules over anything else.
+9. In TV News, star power often rules over anything else.

 10. To do quality journalism, the journalist has to feel OK with being the bad guy, the “snitch,” or “tattletale.”
 This goes against basic human nature of wanting to be liked, so it is much easier to do puff pieces.

 Now let’s go into a little more detail on all these varied reasons, in order.
 I do this over 4 posts.
 Links are at the bottom.

 1. As for-profit entities, they are beholden to advertisers.